sousarbarb/sousarbarb.github.io/docs/awards.md

 # Awards

-Best Paper Award
+Best Paper Award for the work
 _A Robotic Framework for the Robot@Factory 4.0 Competition_
 at the 2024 IEEE International Conference on Autonomous Robot Systems and Competitions (ICARSC),
 Paredes de Coura, Portugal, May 2024.

-Best Presenter Award for the paper
+Best Presenter Award
+in the Session Topic _Model-based System Design, Parameter Optimization, and_ _Data Measurement_ for the paper
-_Line Fitting-Based Corner-Like Detector for 2D Laser Scanners Data_ at the 11th International Conference on Automation, Robotics, and Applications (ICARA), Athens, Greece, February 2024.
+_Line Fitting-Based Corner-Like Detector for 2D Laser Scanners Data_ at the 10th International Conference on Automation, Robotics, and Applications (ICARA), Athens, Greece, February 2024.

 1st and 2nd places at the